 Located 150km east of the main curve of the Caribbean Islands, Barbados is where many of us get the first taste of the wonderful Caribbean islands.
-And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of Barbados villas for rent and then of course there is the Rum!
+And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of villas in Barbados and then of course there is the Rum!

 The chances are that your introduction to rum in Barbados will be when you first arrive at your villa(will you villa be one of our Top 10 villas in Barbados?) and you are greeted at the door by your beaming warm and friendly House keeper with a tray full of colourful cocktails that initially look pretty innocent but will definitely get you straight into the holiday mood!!

 But the best place to drink rum is of course at a rum shack and Barbados has almost 1500 of them sprinkled across the island.
 That’s an awful lot for an island that is only 19 miles long and 6 miles wide.
 Hanging out at a rumshack is arguably one of the best things to do in Barbados.

 Many of the Barbados rum shacks are family owned for generations and are supported by the local distilleries who have their posters decorating them.
 Most of the rum shacks are not tourist bars so don’t expect any luxury.
 In fact the appeal is to dress down and enjoy the rough and ready atmosphere.
 You will find plastic chairs, pin up calendars and rows and rows of bottles lined up with lots of weird and wonderful concoctions.
 The names are wonderfully Bajan – The watering hole, Bombas, Vernon’s cosy bar to name but a few..